Memory Tree – Risk Assessment for Covid-Secure Meetings of the Memory Club

 Facemasks are to be worn unless exemptions apply;

 Surfaces (flush, taps, door etc) must be sanitized immediately after use.

 Leaving the premises

-People will be asked to leave by the exit nominated to ensure they space themselves out appropriately and follow the one-way system; a staff member will be on duty to say goodbye and intervene if necessary to maintain the one-way system and social distancing;
+People will be asked to leave by the exit nominated to ensure they space themselves out; a staff member will be on duty to say goodbye and intervene if necessary to maintain the one-way system and social distancing;

 All tables and chairs and anything else that we have used will be wiped down with disinfectant after the meeting.